Wedding Ring (TV series)

 Wedding Ring (Обручальное кольцо) is a Russian television series filmed from 2008 to 2011.
 The series was awarded the TEFI-2011 in the nomination of The TV feature series.

-The Russian air Wedding Ring initially showed very high ratings; for example, in the premiere week of the series became the most popular among the Russian audience with 7.3% and 22.6%.
+The Russian air Wedding Ring initially showed very high ratings; for example, in the premiere week the series became the most popular among the Russian audience with 7.3% and 22.6%.
 However, after replacing the actors playing the main characters, the popularity of the TV series has fallen considerably.

 Plot

 The serial narrates about three different Russian people who have met on a train to Moscow.
 Nastja Lapina goes from the city of Luza to help her mother Vera, who is imprisoned by mistake.
 The girl needs to find her father; her mother's wedding ring should assist her, as it was given to Vera by Academician Kovalyov, Nastja's father.
 Nastja must send 1000 dollars every month so that her mother does not get killed.

 Together with her in the train compartment is Olja Prokhorova; she too is from a provincial small town, Plinishma.
 Olja has seen a lot during her last 20 years and is going to Moscow for the sweet life.
 Having seen Nastja's wedding ring, she steals it.

 Igor is a person who wants to get revenge for his parents on the same Academician Kovalyov.
 He is traveling from a small town of Borsk.
 Having seen Nastja, he and she feel romantic feelings for each other, and the heroes are still to meet each other afterwards.